sohyunwriter/LangChain-OpenTutorial/docs/15-Agent/08-Agent-with-Toolkits-File-Management.md

 )

-# Retrieve or create a session’s chat history
+# Retrieve or create a session's chat history
 def get_session_history(session_ids):
     if session_ids not in store:  # If session_id is not in store
         # Create a new ChatMessageHistory object and store it